AminBhst/desktop_disk_space/README.md

 # desktop_disk_space

-A Flutter plugin to query the disk space in desktop
+A Flutter plugin to query the disk space on desktop

 ## Installing